ffes/dropbox-public-folder-emulator/README.md

 that at all.

-Setup the OAuth authentication and select a directory where all the downloadable files live, defaults to `/Public`.
+Setup the OAuth authentication and select a directory where all the downloadable files live, defaults to `/Apps/PublicFolderEmulator`.

 You manually create a URL for the file to download, like: http://downloads.example.com/dir/file.ext

-This URL/request is parsed by the Python script and the full filename is given to the API.
-The API gives a URL of the downloadable file.
+This URL/request is parsed by the Python script and the full filename is given to the Dropbox-API.
+The API returns the URL of the downloadable file.

-`/Public/dir/file.ext` will be translated to https://www.dropbox.com/s/Som3R4ndomH4sh/file.ext?dl=1
+`/Apps/PublicFolderEmulator/dir/file.ext` will be translated to https://www.dropbox.com/s/Som3R4ndomH4sh/file.ext?dl=1

 This is new URL given to nginx that return a HTTP status 302 with this new URL.